Skip to main content

 View Pricing Options →

-1. 1Install the Continue extension from VS Code marketplace or JetBrains plugin repository for your IDE
+1. 1Install Continue extension from VS Code marketplace or JetBrains plugin repository

-2. 2Configure your preferred AI provider by adding API keys for OpenAI, Anthropic, or other supported models in the extension settings
+2. 2Configure your preferred AI provider by adding API keys for OpenAI, Claude, or Gemini in settings

 Best Use Cases